Average home insurance costs by ZIP code in 2023

 We don't sell your information to third parties.

-Type in your ZIP code or city below to see the average cost of home insurance where you live.
+Type in your ZIP code or city below to see an average cost estimate of home insurance where you live.

-According to our analysis, the lowest home insurance rates in the U.S. can be found in the 96818 ZIP code in Honolulu, Hawaii.
-While homeowners in the cheapest ZIP code for home insurance in Nebraska have to pay around $3,726 per year for coverage, it’s still around $1,000 less than the state average.
+According to our analysis, the area with the lowest average home insurance rates in the U.S. is the 96818 ZIP code in Honolulu, Hawaii.
+Find the cheapest ZIP code for home insurance in your state and others in the table below.

 ZIP code